-See Zynab Ziaie, "Chinook and Canadian Immigration: An Efficiency-Enhancing Tool or Cause for Harm?"
-(6 December 2021), online (blog): <cila.co/chinook-and-canadianimmigration-an-efficiency-enhancing-tool-or-cause-for-concern/> [perma.cc/Q578-C2FD].
+13 See Zynab Ziaie, "Chinook and Canadian Immigration: An Efficiency-Enhancing Tool or Cause for Harm?"
+(6 December 2021), online (blog): <cila.co> [perma.cc/Q578-C2FD].

-Law Commission of Ontario, Accountable AI (Toronto: LCO, June 2022); Law Commission of Ontario, Regulating AI: Critical Issues and Choices (Toronto: LCO, April 2021).
+14 Law Commission of Ontario, Accountable AI (Toronto: LCO, June 2022); Law Commission of Ontario, Regulating AI: Critical Issues and Choices (Toronto: LCO, April 2021).

-Treasury Board has developed and regularly revises its Directive on Automated Decision-Making, and federal departments are slowly but steadily completing algorithmic impact assessments.
+tomated Decision-Making, and federal departments are slowly but steadily completing algorithmic impact assessments.

 Meanwhile, across all levels of government, administrative actors from police to tax authorities continue to integrate algorithmic tools into their everyday decisions.
 These efforts are variably attentive to how such tools interact with public officials, institutions, and "users" to generate decisions.
 Sometimes, it is unclear to what degree AI is involved in a specific decision.
-Instead, some level of "automation" may be at play, with AI capabilities presumably imminent.
-15 What is clear, however, is that the records and knowledge generated by past and present digitalization efforts will inform how any new algorithmic or AI-enhanced system functions, especially as the system's components draw on legacy data to generate results.
-16
+Instead, some level of "automation" may be at play, with AI capabilities presumably imminent.15 What is clear, however, is that the records and knowledge generated by past and present digitalization efforts will inform how any new algorithmic or AI-enhanced system functions, especially as the system's components draw on legacy data to generate results.16